 - In a medium-sized bowl using a spatula, combine the corn muffin mix and the yogurt/corn mixture just until everything is incorporated and there are no dry bits of muffin mix left.

 - Place the prepared ground beef into the bottom of a baking dish.

-- Sprinkle half of the Monterey Jack and half of the Cheddar cheeses on top of the meat, and then pour the batter on top of the meat/cheese layer.
+- Sprinkle half of the Monterey Jack and half of the Cheddar cheese on top of the meat, and then pour the batter on top of the meat/cheese layer.

-- Add the other half of the cheeses on top of the corn muffin batter and bake for 35 minutes or golden brown.
+- Add the other half of both cheeses on top of the corn muffin batter and bake for 35 minutes or until golden brown.